Did you know that Python 3.14 will include syntax highlighting in the REPL?

 Well, fortunately you can customize your color scheme!

-Warning: I am recommending using an undocumented private module (it has an _
+Warning: I am recommending using an undocumented private module (it has an _-prefixed name) which may change in future Python versions.

 Do not use this module in production code.